Diversified exposure to emerging markets, capturing value and growth

 The Fund generally invests in companies with market capitalisations of US$500 million or greater at the time of investment.
 However, the Fund may invest in smaller market capitalisation companies if, based on the quantitative investment approach described below, it finds an attractive investment with a lower market capitalisation and sufficient liquidity.
 The Fund may invest in any industry or sector, but generally will not invest more than 25% of its total assets in the equity securities of companies in a single industry.
 Typically, the Fund will hold a diversified portfolio of over 80 equity securities.

 The Investment Manager uses a quantitative investment approach to purchase and sell equity securities and those other investments as detailed above for the Fund.
 The Investment Manager’s quantitative investment approach uses a proprietary computer model that analyses historical financial data, or “factors,” to assist in selecting investments as detailed above.
-The model currently analyses factors relating to valuation, earnings growth, technical indicators (such as stock price momentum), macroeconomics, currency, countries and economic sectors, ranking companies within each factor and combining these rankings to select investments.
-As the Investment Manager is continually seeking to improve model performance, the factors and their weightings in the model may change over time.
-By ranking companies based on a combination of these factors, the Investment Manager seeks to identify a portfolio of investments that will outperform the MSCI Emerging Markets Index.
+The model currently analyses “stock specific” factors relating to valuation, growth, technical indicators (such as stock price momentum), competitive strength, and “top-down” factors relating to macroeconomics, currency, country and economic sector.
+Currently, the valuation factor category receives the highest overall weight in the model and stock-specific factors comprise approximately 75% of the score for a company.
+For each stock, the relative weight assigned to each stock-specific factor differs depending on its classification (for example, value, growth, momentum, capitalisation or other classifications).
+The relative weights of these stock-specific factors are sometimes referred to as “contextual weights.”.
+As the Investment Manager is continually seeking to improve model performance, the factors and their weightings in the model may change over time, or if the classification of a stock changes.
+By ranking companies based on a combination of these factors, the Investment Manager seeks to identify a portfolio of investments that will outperform the MSCI EM Index.
 In addition to its quantitative research, the Investment Manager’s fundamental research analysts review the quantitative outputs to attempt to identify and address special issues, such as significant corporate actions or management changes, which are difficult to detect quantitatively.

 Please see the Prospectus and Supplement for more information.
 Please contact [email protected] for a Fund Application.